San José, Mora, Costa Rica

 D) It’s a core part of how I restore and ground myself.

-9. Imagine a 6-day retreat with psilocybin journeys, temazcal, peyote, bufo, meditation, and local community.
+9. Imagine a 6-day retreat in Costa Rica with psilocybin, sweat lodge, peyote, and local community.
 How do you feel?

 A) Unsure — it sounds overwhelming.